20th Vincent Lingiari Memorial Lecture (2020)

 Read the enews story UN Indigenous expert to present Lingiari Memorial Lecture.

-Megan Davis is Director of the Indigenous Law Centre and Senior Lecturer in the Faculty of Law, University of New South Wales.
+Pro Vice-Chancellor Indigenous, and a Professor of Law, at University of New South Wales.
 Megan also serves as a Commissioner on the NSW Land and Environment Court under the NSW Aboriginal Land Rights Act.

 This year Megan Davis was elected as an independent expert of the United Nations Permanent Forum on Indigenous Issues based in New York.
 She is the first Indigenous Australian and first Aboriginal Australian woman to be elected by the UN Economic and Social Council (ECOSOC) to a UN body.
 Her three year term begins in 2011.